 What is your way of dealing with stressful and pressure situations?

 The answer must demonstrate your ability to take on stressful situations in a positive way.
-Mention the steps you take to manage stress like organizing, clearing your mind, do stress managing exercises like deep breathing, etc. To elevate the answer you should also mention the techniques you use to make sure a stressful situation is a rarity in the future.
+Mention the steps you take to manage stress like organizing, clearing your mind, doing stress-managing exercises like deep breathing, etc. To elevate the answer you should also mention the techniques you use to make sure a stressful situation is a rarity in the future.
 Sharing an example of a stressful situation you managed to deal with effectively.

 What is your approach to delegating work to the team?